marle3003/mokapi/docs/guides/get-started/welcome.md

 Welcome to Mokapi!
 Mokapi is a powerful, flexible platform for building, testing, and monitoring API-driven applications.
 This guide will help you quickly understand how to get started with Mokapi and introduce you to its key features.

+> *Mokapi is your always-on API contract guardian — lightweight, transparent, and spec-driven.*

 ## Build Better Software with Mokapi

 Modern applications rely on dozens of APIs—many of them outside your control.
 That creates friction: slow testing, fragile pipelines, and blocked teams.